Benefits of Hiring Foreign Nationals for Japanese Companies

 • Nepal - 69,111 people（5.4% overall）

-These efforts are in no doubt tied to Japan’s aging population, low birth rate, and lack of workers leading to corporate bankruptcies, among other issues.
+These efforts are in no doubt tied to Japan’s aging population, low birth rate, which has lead to labor shortages and corporate bankruptcies, among other issues.

-At our company, Active Gaming Media Inc., about 65% of the 130 employees are foreign nationals, coming together from 35 countries.
+At the parent company of Izanau, Active Gaming Media Inc., about 65% of the 130 employees are foreign nationals from 35 different countries.

 Feel free to open an account in Izanau if you want to look for jobs in Japan!